Presque Isle Air Force Base: Civilian use after base closure

 The Snark Missile Launch Complex was purchased by the city of Presque Isle, Maine, in early 1962 for $56,000 (the city also bought "other parts of the former Presque Isle Air Force Base, ...known as the Skyway Industrial Park" in 1962) and some of the remaining AFB area was redesignated "Presque Isle Air National Guard Facility".
 Four of the hangars were used for woodworking in 1962 and in 1995, one was used as a flax mill.

 The former launch complex now has the designation Environmental site ME500.

 Parts of the former base were redeveloped as Presque Isle International Airport, making Presque Isle a civilian airfield again.
 As of 2020 it offers scheduled jet passenger service to Newark and Washington-Dulles, in addition to serving as a cargo airport.

+Northern Maine Community College was founded in 1961 on the former air base grounds.
 The Skyway Industrial Park was created in the vicinity of the airport.